 FUN FACT: John and Daniel Murphy founded Murphys in 1848.
 The two brothers established the town as a trading post after discovering gold in the area.

 I highly recommend exploring Murphys as part of my California Gold Rush Towns road trip itinerary.
 Since Murphys is between Yosemite and Tahoe, consider adding them on too.
+If you journey to South Lake Tahoe, indulge in expansive views of Lake Tahoe and Desolation Wilderness during the Mt Tallac hike.

 TOP TIP: Visit Murphys Wednesday to Sunday since many places are closed on Monday and Tuesday.